retro16/acsi2stm/doc/protocols.md

 Ask the ACSI2STM to initialize GemDrive.
 The ST enters in hook mode, then expects the STM32 to do the initialization process.

+Expected command:

+    0x11 0x00 'G' 'D' 'R' 'V'

 Used by `GEMDRIVE.PRG`.

 #### 0x1f: ACSI command

 You can send any ACSI command, just as if the drive was in ACSI mode.

+This is not available in PIO mode.

 **Warning:** modifying the content of the SD using SCSI block write commands may conflict with the GemDrive driver and corrupt data.